 This team will be the ones to watch over the next couple of seasons, as they spend more time together, and come to grips with the potential of the little Zuke.

 The 2019 Tararua Winch Challenge reinforced the trend seen earlier in the year at the King of the Palace event where the traditional heavily engineered big trucks were outclassed by the newer, lighter, and more nimble vehicles.
 It will be interesting to see how this resolves itself during the Mainland series during the winter 2019 season.

-Check out all the action in the gallery above.
+Check out all the action in the gallery below.
 Photos by Tara Koornneef.